 a person who is a resident of this State and, in special circumstances, to a nonresident.
 In order to avoid duplicate coverage, if a person who would otherwise receive coverage under this Article is provided coverage under the laws of any other state, then the person shall not be provided coverage under this Article.
 In determining the application of the provisions of this paragraph in situations where a person could be covered by the association of more than one state, whether as an owner, payee, enrollee, beneficiary, or assignee, this Article shall be construed in conjunction with other state laws to result in coverage by only one association.

 (2)(a) This Article shall provide coverage to the persons

-specified in paragraph (1) of this Section for direct, (i)
+specified in subsection (1) of this Section for policies or contracts of direct, (i)

 certificates under direct group policies or contracts, (iii) for unallocated